Friedrich Miescher: Early life and education

-Friedrich Miescher came from a scientific family; his father and his uncle held the chair of anatomy at the University of Basel.
+Friedrich Miescher came from a scientific family and was the oldest of 5 sons, and was known within his family as Fritz.
+Miescher's father and his uncle held the chair of anatomy at the University of Basel until Miescher's father resigned in 1850.
+Friedrich grew up in combined household with his Uncle, Wilhelm His.
+The combined household's were credited with creating an intellectual stimulus for everyone.
 As a boy, Miescher was shy but intelligent.
 He had an interest in music as his father performed publicly.
-Miescher studied medicine at Basel, and in the summer of 1865, he worked for the organic chemist Adolf Stecker at the University of Göttingen.
+Miescher studied medicine at Basel, and in the summer of 1865, he worked for the organic chemist Adolf Strecker at the University of Göttingen.
 However, Miescher's studies were interrupted for the year when he contracted typhoid fever, leaving him hearing-impaired.
 Miescher received his MD in 1868.

-Career
+Job

+Physiological chemistry

 Miescher felt that his partial deafness would be a disadvantage as a doctor, so he turned to physiological chemistry.
 Miescher originally wanted to study lymphocytes, but was encouraged by Felix Hoppe-Seyler to study neutrophils.
 Miescher was interested in studying the chemistry of the nucleus.
 Lymphocytes were difficult to obtain in sufficient numbers to study, while neutrophils were known to be one of the main and first components in pus and could be obtained from bandages at the nearby hospital.
 However, the problem was washing the cells off the bandages without damaging them.

+Discovery of nuclein

 Miescher devised different salt solutions, eventually producing one with sodium sulfate.
 The cells were filtered, and since centrifuges were not available at the time, the cells were allowed to settle to the bottom of a beaker.
 He then tried to isolate the nuclei free of cytoplasm.
 Miescher subjected the purified nuclei to an alkaline extraction followed by acidification, resulting in the formation of a precipitate that he called nuclein (now known as DNA).
 Miescher found that this contained phosphorus and nitrogen, but not sulfur.
-The discovery was so unlike anything else at the time that Hoppe-Seyler repeated all of Miescher's research himself before publishing it in his journal.
-Miescher then went on to study physiology at Leipzig in the laboratory of Carl Ludwig for a year before being appointed professor of physiology.
+Hoppe-Seyler repeated all of Miescher's research himself before publishing it in his journal because one of his earlier student's false claims.